-Hazardous Waste Collection.
-Request of hazardous material collection can be completed online through EHSA https://safety.uoregon.edu/hazardous-materials-group, or by calling EHS.
-Please clearly indicate the name and phone number of the person responsible for the area, location of the material and the amount of material to be collected.
+Collection.
+To request a hazardous material collection, call EHS at 6-3192 and indicate: The name and phone number of the person responsible for the area, location of the material and an estimate of the amount of material to be collected.
 EHS personnel will not accept delivery of waste materials at the waste handling facility without prior approval by EHS personnel.
 Every effort will be made to ensure prompt collection of materials.
 Hazardous materials are typically collected within 72 hours of request.

-Regular scheduling of collections of Hazardous Waste is preferred.
-Please do not stockpile containers and call for one large collection.
-This will save you time and space while making your lab safer.
-Additionally, the collection facility operates most efficiently when there is a steady flow of materials.
+Do not stockpile containers and call for one large collection.
+The collection facility operates most efficiently when there is a steady flow of materials.